AndreaGiulianini/fullstack_basic_starter/README.md

 - Adding unit and integration testing.
 - Expanding backend functionalities (e.g., file uploads, advanced authentication).
 - Enhancing Docker configuration for production-ready deployment.

 ---

+## **Contributing**

+Contributions are welcome!
+If you'd like to add features, fix bugs, or enhance the documentation, feel free to fork the repository and submit a pull request.

+---